ng-packagr/ng-packagr/docs/copy-assets.md

 ```

 ## Exporting Styles
-If your copied assets include styles that should be part of your library's public API, they need to be represented in the [`exports`](https://angular.io/guide/angular-package-format#exports) of its `package.json`.
+When including additional assets like Sass mixins or pre-compiled CSS, you need to add these manually to the conditional "exports" in the `package.json` of the primary entry point.

-To do this, you can enumerate all such exports in an `"exports"` object in your base `package.json`.  `ng-packagr` will augment this and merge the additional exports generated from the build.
+ng-packagr will merge the manually-added "exports" with auto-generated ones, allowing for library authors to configure additional export sub-paths, or custom conditions.

-### Example `package.json`
+### Example package.json
 ```json
 {
   "name": "your-library",